redisjohn/spfetch/README.md

 	./rflat --list .

 Generally using `*` with most wildcard expressions should work.
-When in doubt using single quotes.
+When in doubt use single quotes.
 Examples:

 	./rflat *.cluster.test